soleilvi/crochet-kit-inventory-manager/README.md

 11. I previously had the database in a file outside of this project's directory.
 I moved it in here and changed its name from spring-boot-h2-db to spring-h2-storage.
 12. Created methods that can check if the inventory value and its range are valid in a Part object
-13. Created the page that would show if the InhousePart inventory value was outside the range of its minimum and maximum inventory values
+13. Created the page that would show if a part's inventory value was outside the range of its minimum and maximum inventory values
-14. Created the page that would show if the OutsourcedPart inventory value was outside the range of its minimum and maximum inventory values
-15. Created the page that would show if the InhousePart minimum and maximum inventory values were reversed
-16. Created the page that would show if the OutsourcedPart minimum and maximum inventory values were reversed
+14. Created the page that would show if a part's minimum and maximum inventory values were reversed
-17. Added logic that checks if the inventory range and value are correct and redirects the user to their respective error pages if they aren't
+15. Added logic that checks if the inventory range and value are correct and redirects the user to their respective error pages if they aren't
-18. Added logic that checks if the inventory range and value are correct and redirects the user to their respective error pages if they aren't
+16. Added logic that checks if the inventory range and value are correct and redirects the user to their respective error pages if they aren't

 ## SECTION H
 ### PROMPT